sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

         └── AuthenticationPage
 ```

-We can once more use existing Google and Facebook login code as an
+We can once more use the existing Google and Facebook login code as an
-example an create a similar _authWithLinikedin_ function, which adds the
+example an create a similar _authWithLinkedin_ function, which adds the
-default URL prameters to the API call and then redirects user to the
+default URL parameters to the API call and then redirects user to the
 authentication endpoint.

 ```js